Explore the Lake Area

 Courtesy of NGPC Fisheries Division

-Daytime angler success for walleye continues to be good with a majority of the fish taken in 20-30 feet of water trolling ‘crawler rigs.’
-The most productive area along the north shoreline has been from Arthur Bay to Sand Point.
-On the south shoreline the success has been good from Lakeview east to Kelly Bay.
-A few boat anglers have recently had some success trolling crankbaits over the top of submerged brush.
+Daytime angler success for walleye continues to be good with a majority of the fish taken in 30-40 feet of water trolling crankbaits or ‘crawler rigs’ with bottom bouncers The most productive area is along the south shoreline from the K-1 cabin to Kelly Bay.
 Northern pike from 25-38 inches have been caught in 3-10 feet of water on spinner baits while white bass up to 16 inches and occasional smallmouth bass have been taken on spoons or twister tails.
 Night activity continues along the dam casting or trolling crankbaits for wipers up to 26 inches in length.
 The statewide daily bag limit for walleye is 4 fish with minimum size limit of 15 inches and no more than one fish over 22 inches.
 No more than one fish over 16 inches is allowed for white bass, wiper or striped bass.

 Channel catfish success from boat or bank has been scattered over the entire reservoir.
 Fish up to 27 inches have been caught with anglers having the best success using crawlers, shad entrails, cut-bait or frozen shrimp.

-Usable concrete boat ramps for launching can be found at the Cedar Vue lakeside and bayside ramps, Lemoyne lakeside ramp, Martin Bay high-water and low-water ramps, Sports Service Bay and Divers Bay.
+Usable concrete boat ramps for launching can be found at the Cedar Vue lakeside ramp, Lemoyne lakeside ramp, Martin Bay low-water ramp and Divers Bay.
 Boats can also be launched with four wheel drive vehicles from the beach at Lakeview and North Shore Lodge.
 Anglers and boaters also need to be aware of a new regulation that requires every vessel to drain all water from compartments, equipment or containers before leaving the launch area.

-Flow into the canal is currently 1,490 cfs, up from last week’s 797 cfs flow.
-Angler pressure has been light but success for rainbow trout has been good with an occasional larger fish up to 17 inches.
+Flow into the canal is currently 1,107 cfs, down from last week’s 1,589 cfs flow.
+Angler pressure has been light but success for rainbow trout has been good with an occasional larger fish up to 16 inches.
 The most popular technique has been drifting salmon eggs, crawlers or dough baits.
 The daily bag limit for the Keystone Canal is 5 trout with no size limit.

 North Platte River below the Keystone Diversion Dam

-Discharge from the Keystone Diversion Dam into the river is 850 cfs, an increase from 225 cfs last week.
+Discharge from the Keystone Diversion Dam into the river is 397 cfs, down from 808 cfs last week.
 Success for rainbow trout up to 17 inches has been fair with most anglers using worms, salmon eggs, dough baits or casting spinners or spoons.
 Fly fishermen have been some success with weighted nymph patterns, streamers or midge patterns.
 Again, anglers are reminded the daily bag limit in the North Platte River below the Diversion Dam is 5 trout with no more than one over 16 inches.

 For the latest information, like us on Facebook at https://www.facebook.com/pages/Lake-McConaughy/136831946430174?ref=hl&bookmark_t=page